LaunchCodeEducation/visual-oauth/README.md

 # Usage

-1. clone the application
+1. clone this application repo
-2. get GitHub OAuth application credentials
+2. create a GitHub OAuth Application
 3. set up the application
 4. run the application
 5. view in browser and begin learning!